applico/Help-Leonard---Android/README.md

 Please read the User Stories and the Guidelines below before you begin.

-Clone this repository and create a new xcode project.
+Clone this repository and create a new Android project.
 When you are finished with your project, create a pull request so that we can review your code.

 If you have any questions or need help, email tkaram@applicoinc.com.